-Jamie Foxx’s Rumored 21-Year-Old Girlfriend Sela Vave Posts ‘True Story’ For Anyone Calling Her ‘A Wh*re’
+Jamie Foxx’s Rumored 21-Year-Old Girlfriend, Sela Vave, Posts ‘True Story’ For Anyone Calling Her ‘A Wh*re’

 On Saturday night, Jamie and Sela were seen leaving a club at 2 a.m.
 Photos showed Sela in a tiny and strappy mini dress as she clutched onto the Hollywood star’s hand.
 Foxx has stated that he was merely “escorting” the singer to her vehicle and not, as many fans might have assumed, having her over for the night.

-The Collateral star does not have a relationship history that points towards dating younger women.
-Nonetheless, it looks like his activities with Sela have gotten fans talking.
+The Collateral star does not have a relationship history that points toward dating younger women.
+Nonetheless, it looks like his activities with Sela have fans talking.